S. 1290: Artificial Intelligence and Critical Technology Workforce Framework Act of 2025

 6

-The Director must disseminate cybersecurity career resources for all age groups, specifically K-12, postsecondary, and adult workers, and must produce resources in multiple languages to improve access.
+NIST would have to disseminate cybersecurity career resources for all age groups — K-12, postsecondary, and adult workers — and produce materials in multiple languages to widen access.

 Who benefits from S. 1290?